fortinet-fortisoar/solution-pack-mssp/docs/MSSPContentPackDoc.md

 This article describes the FortiSOAR™ Incident Response Solution Pack (solution-pack-multi-tenancy) for Managed Security Service Providers (MSSPs).
 This solution pack enables users to experience the power and capability of FortiSOAR™ incident response in a multi-tenant architecture.

-FortiSOAR™ is built using modular architecture and the FortiSOAR™ Incident Response Solution Pack is the implementation of the best practices to configure and use FortiSOAR™ in an optimal manner.
-The FortiSOAR™ Incident Response Solution Pack also contains a lot of sample/simulation/training data that enables you to experience FortiSOAR™ without having all the devices.

 ## Deploying MSSP IR Solution Pack

 **Important**: Before you deploy the solution pack, ensure that you have installed FortiSOAR™ and there are no records such as alerts, indicators, incidents, etc., in your FortiSOAR™ system.

-Use the following procedure as a *root* user to deploy the solution pack:

 1. Log onto the Solution Pack GIT repo ([https://github.com/fortinet-fortisoar/solution-pack-multi-tenancy](https://github.com/fortinet-fortisoar/solution-pack-multi-tenancy)) using your credentials.
 2. Click the **Code** button and select the **Download ZIP** option.